-The Write Site just launched a new program called Online Writing Lab Live (OWLive).
+The Write Site has a program called Online Writing Lab Live (OWLive).
 Students are now able to schedule live, online tutoring sessions with Write Site staff.
 Previously, there were only two appointment choices: face-to-face or OWL (receiving comments on a paper via email).
 OWLive combines these two options, utilizing audio, video, and chat space for a synchronous online tutoring session.
 Like all Write Site services, OWLive is completely FREE.
 OWLive is available Monday - Thursday from 9 a.m. - 5 p.m. and Friday from 9 a.m. - 1 p.m.

 Student Technology Assistants and Resources Program

 The Student Technology Assistants and Resources Program (STAR) is a uniquely designed technology training service led by students.
 STAR provides the following services:

 - Training and education for productivity software packages, such as MS Office and the Adobe Suite.

 - Education and Training for TWU services, such as Blackboard, Portal and Webmail.

 - Troubleshooting and Support for hardware and software related issues.

 - Support and Assistance with mobile devices and phones.